runtimeverification/kup/src/kup/add-help.md

 # kup add *<url>* *<package>*

-Whilst kup contains a set of default curated packaged by default, it is also able to manage user defined packages from any (potentially private) github repositories.
+Whilst kup contains a set of default curated packages by default, it is also able to manage user defined packages from any (potentially private) github repositories.
 To add a new package `foo` to kup, simply call

 ```
 ➜ kup add myorg/myrepo{/myfeature} foo